TimothyAnggara/Semester-2-2023-Notes/DATA2002/Module 3/Lecture 18 - Multiple Testing.md

 - The diagram above is a example histogram where we there is no association and if we use the formula `sum(mirna$null_pval < 0.05) #15 `
 - Even though that there are no truly important microRNAs, we can still see 15 "significant" p-values in this simulated example
 ### Reality of Situation
+- From the example above, how do we know out of the 49 p-values which ones are real?
 - We never really know what is a *real association*
+	- There might be some ways to determine if the results is real or not but that depends on other external information such as
+		- Replicating someone else results
+		- A explanation that actually makes sense
+				- In the case of the RNA, if you can make a biological argument then that's good
 - A small p-value provides some evidence against the null but it could still be a false positive
 	- Type 1 error